martbhell/martbhell.github.io/posts/2012/04/red-hat-certification-rhce-system-configuration-and-management-2.md

 This happens a lot I think: You get an idea that "hey, I can do this with a script".
 But then a random amount of time later you find out that there is already a command that does this for you.
 That doesn't mean the time spent is a total waste, hopefully you learned something while doing it.
 Maybe your script even does a better job than the new one you found.

-## Configure a system to log to a remote system.
+## Configure a system to log to a remote system

 syslog / rsyslog